Limieon/SparkUI-Front/README.md

 2. Implement the first backend functionalities
 3. Implement ControlNet
 4. Implement basic img2img features
+5. Add a detached image gallery were generated images aswell as their generation info can be visualized
-5. Add a node editor where users can create their own workflows
+6. Add a node editor where users can create their own workflows

 ## Techstack
 * [Svelte](https://svelte.dev/)